 where the probability is taken over the randomness of the learner $A$.
 Consider the augmented domain $X' \coloneqq X \times \bits$ and define: \begin{enumerate} \item $\mcD_c$ to be the distribution over $(\bx, c(\bx))$ where $\bx \sim \mcD$. \item $X_{\mathrm{corrupt}} = X'$. \end{enumerate} Observe, that in \Cref{thm:BV-main}, if $\mcD'_c$ is a valid corruption of $\mcD_c$, there is a coupling of $\bx \sim \mcD_c$ and $\bx' \sim \mcD'_c$ for which $\Pr[\bx \neq \bx'] \leq \eta$, and hence $\TV(\mcD_c, \mcD_c') \leq \eta$.
 Therefore, since $A$ $(\eps, \delta)$-learns $\mcC$ with $\eta$-TV noise, we have that

 Therefore, using that $\log|X'| =\log (2|X|))$ and the choice of $m$ in \Cref{prop:TV-harder-nasty}, \Cref{thm:BV-main} gives that

 $S'$ is a valid corruption of $S$ iff they differ on at most $\floor{\eta m}$ coordinates.
 This exactly corresponds to the fixed-rate nasty adversary being able to corrupt $S$ to $S'$.
-Furthermore, on any sample $S'$, $\Ex[f \circ \submn(S')]$ corresponds to the probability that $A'$ returns a good hypothesis given the sample $S'$.
+Furthermore, on any sample $S'$, $\Ex[f \circ \submn(S')]$ corresponds to the probability that $A'$ fails to return a good hypothesis given the sample $S'$.
 Therefore, the above guarantees that $A'$ returns a good hypothesis with probability at least $1-(\delta + \delta_{\additional})$, as required. \end{proof}